-4.2 Training and engagement with staff The school will:
+5.2 Training and engagement with staff

+The school will:

-Provide and discuss the Online Safety Policy and staff Acceptable Use Agreement with all members of staff as part of induction Provide up-to-date and appropriate online safety training for all staff on a regular basis, with at least annual updates Make staff aware that school systems are monitored and activity can be traced to individual users; staff will be reminded to behave professionally and in accordance with school's policies when accessing school systems and devices Make staff aware that their online conduct out of school, including personal use of social media, could have an impact on their professional role and reputation within school Highlight useful educational resources and tools which staff should use, according to the age and ability of the pupils Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting pupils, colleagues or other members of the school community.
-4.3 Awareness and engagement with parents and carers Parents and carers have an essential role to play in enabling children to become safe and responsible users of the internet and associated technologies.
-The school will build a partnership approach to online safety with parents and carers by: Providing information and guidance on online safety in a variety of formats.
-This will include offering specific online safety awareness training and highlighting online safety at other events such as parent evenings
+- Provide and discuss the Online Safety Policy and staff Acceptable Use Agreement with all members of staff as part of induction. - Provide up-to-date and appropriate online safety training for all staff on a regular basis, with at least annual updates. - Make staff aware that school systems are monitored and activity can be traced to individual users; staff will be reminded to behave professionally and in accordance with school's policies when accessing school systems and devices. - Make staff aware that their online conduct out of school, including personal use of social media, could have an impact on their professional role and reputation within school. - Highlight useful educational resources and tools which staff should use, according to the age and ability of the pupils. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting pupils, colleagues or other members of the school community.

+5.3 Awareness and engagement with parents and carers

+Parents and carers have an essential role to play in enabling children to become safe and responsible users of the internet and associated technologies.
+The school will build a partnership approach to online safety with parents and carers by:

-Drawing parents' attention to the school online safety policy and expectations in newsletters and on the website Requiring parents to read the pupil Acceptable Use Agreement and discuss its implications with their children.
-5. Reducing Online Risks The internet is a constantly changing environment with new apps, devices, websites and material emerging at a rapid pace.
-The school will: Regularly review the methods used to identify, assess and minimise online risks Examine emerging technologies for educational benefit and undertake appropriate risk assessments before use in school is permitted Ensure that appropriate filtering and monitoring is in place and take all reasonable precautions to ensure that users can only access appropriate material Ensure, through online safety education and the school AUAs, that pupils know that the school's expectations regarding safe and appropriate behaviour online apply whether the school's networks are used or not 6.
-Safer Use of Technology 6.1 Classroom Use The school uses a wide range of technology.
+- Providing information and guidance on online safety in a variety of formats - Drawing parents' attention to the school online safety policy and expectations in newsletters and on the website. - Requiring parents to read the pupil Acceptable Use Agreement and discuss its implications with their children.

+6. Reducing Online Risks

+The internet is a constantly changing environment with new apps, devices, websites and material emerging at a rapid pace.
+The school will:

+- Regularly review the methods used to identify, assess and minimise online risks. - Examine emerging technologies for educational benefit and undertake appropriate risk assessments before use in school is permitted. - Ensure that appropriate filtering and monitoring is in place and take all reasonable precautions to ensure that users can only access appropriate material. - Ensure, through online safety education and the school Acceptable Use Agreements, that pupils know that the school's expectations regarding safe and appropriate behaviour online apply whether the school's networks are used or not.

+7. Safer Use of Technology

+7.1 Classroom Use

+The school uses a wide range of technology.
 This includes access to: